TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ListModule/AdvancedClipboard/Index.rst

 ========================

 Select a page, in the :guilabel:`List` view.
 If not activated, click on :guilabel:`Show Clipboard` (1).
-Choose :guilabel:`"Clipboard #1 (multi-selection mode)"` in the clipboard panel on the bottom of the page.
+Select :guilabel:`"Clipboard #1 (multi-selection mode)"` in the clipboard panel on the bottom of the page.
 You can now check all records (3) or check just the ones you want to work on.
 Each record now has a checkbox.

 .. include:: /Images/AutomaticScreenshots/ListModule/ActivateClipboardPad.rst.txt

-Once at least one record is checked new buttons appear at the top of the list:
+As soon as one or more records are checked, new buttons will appear at the top of the list:

 .. include::